Panaji: Other attractions

 Salim Ali Bird Sanctuary is a bird sanctuary named after the ornithologist Dr. Salim Ali.
 The sanctuary, located in the village of Chorão, near Panaji, plays host to rare and endangered bird species—both migratory and resident.

 Goa is famous for its beaches, and Miramar, Bambolim, and Dona Paula are three popular beaches located near Panaji.

 Dona Paula is the meeting point for two of Goa's famous rivers, Zuari and Mandovi.
 These two rivers meet at the Arabian Sea.
 The official residence of the governor of Goa, known as Cabo Raj Bhavan, is situated on the westernmost tip of Dona Paula.

 Miramar Beach is one of the more crowded beaches in Goa, which remains full with local and international tourists throughout the year.

 Also located near Panaji, is the Goa Science Centre which was opened to the public in December 2001.
 The Caculo Mall is also located in St. Inez near Panaji.
-Also Madhuban Complex, at St.inez is very popular among Panjimites.
+Also Madhuban Complex, at St. Inez is very popular among Panjimites.

-Goa is known for its casinos as well.
+Panaji is widely acknowledged as being both the Casino capital and Gin capital of India.

 Education

-Goa's only university, the Goa University, is situated at Taleigão on the outskirts of Panaji.
+Goa's only state university, the Goa University, is situated at Taleigão on the outskirts of Panaji.
 Some other educational institutes in Panaji are: